megowens/CourseReviews/ReadMe.md

 # [CS 3140: HW7]

 ## Author

-* Meg Owens - mro9kh
+* Meg Owens

 ## Description
-*Building the program*
+This program runs in the command line with the included database to allow users to submit and view reviews for different courses.

-    *1) Clone the repository - open intelliJ and got to file --> new --> project from version control and select GitHub on the lefthand bar- find the repository for HW7 and clone* *2) run chmod +x ./gradlew in terminal followed by ./gradlew* *Running the program*
+*Running the program*
-    *1) Go to Main.java and run the main class, then follow the prompts in the Run tab as indicated on the bottom left bar*
+*1) Go to Main.java and run the program, then follow the prompts in the terminal*